ndiayesamba1996/restyled.io/Adding-a-Restyler.md

-Adding a new Restyler can be done by anyone, though it is a multi-step process:
+Restylers can be added by anyone through the usual Pull Request process.

+There is no burden of popularity or usefulness.
+Most Restylers can even be configured to run by default, provided they don't conflict with other Restylers that operate on the same file-types.

+## The Restyler Docker Image

-1. A PR in [`restyled-io/restylers`](https://github.com/restyled-io/restylers), to add `./{name}/Dockerfile`
+**TL;DR**: Open a Pull Request in [`restyled-io/restylers`](https://github.com/restyled-io/restylers) to add `./{name}/Dockerfile`.

-   Usage for invoking the docker image should be `[command] [arguments] [path, ...]` and should restyle the (repository-relative) `path`s in place. `command` can be specified when you add your restyler to the system (step 3), along with default `arguments`, which can be overridden by users in their own configurations.

-   Any support files can live in the `./{name}` directory as well.
-Please see all the existing directories here for reference.

-   Feel free to open an early or uncertain PR and I'll be glad to help it along.
+Restylers are implemented as Docker images.
+The Docker image should not implement the restyling process, it only wraps an existing auto-formatting tool into a consistent interface.

+A typical `Dockerfile` will:

+- Download, compile, or otherwise install the auto-formatting tool (tool-dependent)
+- Make the `/code` directory and set it as `WORKDIR` (required)
+- Set up a `--help` invocation as default `CMD` (nice-to-have)

+One simple example is [elm-format](https://github.com/restyled-io/restylers/blob/master/elm-format/Dockerfile).

+Usage for invoking the Docker image must be `[command] [arguments] [--] [path, ...]`* and should restyle the (repository-relative) `path`s **in place**.
+Most tools (such as elm-format) work this way already, so nothing else needed.
+Some tools might require an argument (e.g. `--in-place`), and you will get a chance to declare that fact in a later step.
+If the tool does not support this interface (e.g. it can't do in-place editing, or handle multiple `path`s at once), you should write a wrapper script.
+See [hindent](https://github.com/restyled-io/restylers/tree/master/hindent) as an example.

+\* Support for `--` is not strictly required, but is strongly recommended.
+If the tool does not support this (and you don't add support for it via a wrapper script), your restyler may fail on repositories with file-names that begin with `-`.

-1. Once accepted, I will build and push the image to Docker Hub
+Wait for this Pull Request to be accepted, and for me to push a built image to our Docker Hub before proceeding.

-1. A PR in [`restyled-io/restyler`](https://github.com/restyled-io/restyler) to:

-   - Add the restyler to [`allRestylers`](https://github.com/restyled-io/restyler/blob/85eb1c50ed6f8fa25c20bcd21f7318fd9494fc7f/src/Restyler/Config.hs#L64)

-     This is where you define what file extensions (and/or shebangs) you operate on and what arguments are needed when running the tool (in addition to the paths to restyle).
+## "Installing" in `restyler`

+**TL;DR**: open a Pull Request in [`restyled-io/restyler`](https://github.com/restyled-io/restyler) configuring your Restyler in `allRestylers`, adjusting `defaultConfig` (if desired), and adding a test-case.

+Available restylers are added to the [`allRestylers`](https://github.com/restyled-io/restyler/blob/85eb1c50ed6f8fa25c20bcd21f7318fd9494fc7f/src/Restyler/Config.hs#L64) function.
+Here, you define:

+- The `command`
+- Any `arguments` required
+- The `include` patterns this Restyler should run on
+- Any `interpreters` this Restyler should run on
+- If the tool supports the `--` argument-path separator

+**NOTE**: through their `.restyled.yaml`, users can override any of these values except `command` and arg-separator support.

+### Testing

-   -  Add an [example file](https://github.com/restyled-io/restyler/tree/master/test/core/fixtures) with some bad styling and a [test case](https://github.com/restyled-io/restyler/blob/85eb1c50ed6f8fa25c20bcd21f7318fd9494fc7f/test/core/main.t#L246) that exercises your restyler
+Testing is accomplished by running Restylers on a "fixture" of bad style, and asserting the expected `git diff` afterward.
+You should add an [example file](https://github.com/restyled-io/restyler/tree/master/test/core/fixtures) with bad styling and a [test case](https://github.com/restyled-io/restyler/blob/85eb1c50ed6f8fa25c20bcd21f7318fd9494fc7f/test/core/main.t#L246) that exercises your Restyler.

-1. Finally, update [this wiki](https://github.com/restyled-io/restyled.io/wiki/Available-Restylers) with information about your new restyler.
+Assuming you've built the `restyler-core` executable, tests can be run through `make test.core`.

+## Publish

+Once I accept this Pull Request (and master auto-deploys), your Restyler will be available.
+The last step is to update [this wiki](https://github.com/restyled-io/restyled.io/wiki/Available-Restylers).